What is ECHA?

-As humans, we are surrounded by chemicals and other substances daily.
+We are surrounded by chemicals and other substances daily.
 Unfortunately, some of those are hazardous.
 Our societies must control them and ensure proper safety.
 It is where ECHA comes to our rescue.
-Also known as the European Chemical Agency, ECHA is a European Union regulation established in 2007.
+Also known as the European Chemicals Agency, ECHA is a European Union regulation established in 2007.
 In short, ECHA works towards the safe use of chemicals.
 Indeed, ECHA legislations mean to protect human health and the environment.

 How does ECHA Work?